- What software does the Cricut Maker use, and how do I download it?

 - 50 ready-to-make projects, including 25 sewing patterns (automatically activated when you complete the new machine setup)Materials for your first project

 The Knife blade and housing, Washable Fabric Pen, Cartridge Adapter, Bonded-Fabric blade and housing, and Deep Point blade and housing are all sold separately.
-The Knife blade and Cartridge Adapter are expected near the end of 2017.

 Design Space is indeed the same for the Cricut Maker as for the Explore.
 Use the same URL to access it and the same Cricut ID to sign in.
 However, in the cut interaction, when you have a Cricut Maker machine selected the Set material and Load tools and mat steps will look slightly different because the Cricut Maker does not have a SmartSet dial.
 The material is selected in the software instead.